Sayf al-Dawla: Origin and family

 Sayf al-Dawla was born on 22 June 916 (17 Dhu al-Hijja 303 AH), although some sources give 914, as Ali ibn Abdallah, the second son of Abdallah Abu'l-Hayja ibn Hamdan (died 929), son of Hamdan ibn Hamdun ibn al-Harith, who gave his name to the Hamdanid dynasty.
 The Hamdanids were a branch of the Banu Taghlib, an Arab tribe resident in the area of the Jazira (Upper Mesopotamia) since pre-Islamic times.

 The Taghlib had long been prominent in the area of Mosul, and came to control both the city and its environs following the so-called 'Anarchy at Samarra' (861–870), a period during which the Abbasid Caliphate's metropolitan province of Iraq was engulfed in civil wars among the Abbasid elites.
 With the caliphal government's authority weakened, the provinces saw the rise of local strongmen, autonomous regional dynasties and anti-Abbasid rebels.
 As Abbasid power revived in the late 9th century, the caliphal government tried to impose firmer control over the province.
 Hamdan ibn Hamdun was one of the most determined Taghlibi leaders in opposing this.
 In his effort to fend off the Abbasids, he secured the alliance of the Kurds living in the mountains north of Mosul, which would be of considerable importance in his family's later fortunes.
 Family members intermarried with Kurds, who were also prominent in the Hamdanid military.
-Although the Hamdanids are generally regarded by modern historians as being pro-Shi'a, the division betwean Shi'a and Sunni Islam was not yet solidified, and historian Hugh Kennedy emphasizes that this does not apper to have affected their politics, allying with or fighting against both Shi'a and Sunni polities according to ther momentary interests.
+Although the Hamdanids are generally regarded by modern historians as being pro-Shi'a, the division between Shi'a and Sunni Islam was not yet solidified, and historian Hugh Kennedy emphasizes that this does not appear to have affected their politics, allying with or fighting against both Shi'a and Sunni polities according to their momentary interests.